48 Hours in Budapest: things to do, where to stay and where to eat

 5. Hungarian Parliament Building Weekend Budapest

-6. Shoes on the Danube Budapest travel guide
+6. Shoes on the Danube 48 hours Budapest 3 days Budapest

 Looking for a little extra history?
 Read my post in the 4 Sites that will turn your EuroTrip into the Ultimate History Lesson.